 We are a proven leader in research on:

-- care and support of older adults and adults with chronic illness or disabilities, including creating livable spaces and age-friendly communities that enhance well-being.
+- Care and support of older adults and adults with chronic illness or disabilities, including creating livable spaces and age-friendly communities that enhance well-being.

 Enhancing the employability of older workers and caregivers through technology solutions

-- deepening our understanding of employment barriers experienced by family caregivers and older workers
+- Deepened our understanding of the factors that enable or impede family caregivers and older workers’ employment

-- contributing to the development of MatchWork, a cloud-based platform that empowers employment service agencies helping hard-to-employ people by ensuring it meets the needs of job seekers such as older workers and family caregivers
+- Contributed to the development of MatchWork, a cloud-based platform that empowers employment service agencies helping marginalized workers by ensuring it meets the needs of older workers and family caregivers

 Sustainable Care: Connecting People and Systems

-With funding from the UK Economic and Social Research Council (2018-2021) and in collaboration with the Sustainable Care team led by Professor Sue Yeandle at Sheffield University, we are:
+With funding from the UK Economic and Social Research Council (2018-2021) and in collaboration with the Sustainable Care team led by Professor Sue Yeandle at Sheffield University, we:

-- conducting a policy scan of carer leave policies in Canada
+- Conducted a policy scan of carer leave policies in Canada

-- building capacity among the next generation of international scholars
+- Built capacity among the next generation of international scholars